globalbrain/sefirot/docs/components/grid.md

 ## Responsive design

-When you need to change the overall grid layout depending on the screen size, use plain CSS instead of using props.
-Those props are there for convenience, and you may always CSS to define complex layout structure.
+If you need to adjust the overall grid layout based on different screen sizes or other conditions, it is recommended to use CSS instead of props.
+The props are provided for convenience, but for more complex layout structures, CSS should be used.

 ```vue
 <template>